Baseball cap: United Kingdom

-Turkish police switched from peaked caps to baseball caps in the 1990s.
+United States

-In many United States police forces, the baseball cap is worn as a more practical alternative to the traditional peaked cap or campaign hat, the latter of which is generally used by Sheriff's departments and state police forces.
+In many United States police forces, the baseball cap is worn as a more practical alternative to the traditional peaked cap or campaign hat, the latter of which is generally used by Sheriff's offices and state police forces.
 Baseball caps are more common on the West Coast, whereas in eastern states, the traditional peaked cap is more prominent.
 A notable exception is the San Francisco Police Department, where peaked caps are still worn regularly.